Meet Our Team

 Chloe-Ann is a Newly Qualified Solicitor at Foot Anstey LLP, a Top 100 Law Firm.
 Having completed seats in Succession & Tax, Commercial Property, Corporate and a client secondment with KFC, she has a range of experiences working with different teams in a Commercial Law firm.

 Chloe-Ann began her legal career studying Law (LLB) at Cardiff University, graduating in 2019 with a First-Class degree before completing her MSc LPC with Distinction.
 She co-founded Cardiff University's Filipino Society and during her time as President, she helped establish the society ensuring it was a safe and inclusive space.
-Chloe-Ann is passionate about creating more spaces like this and making them accessible.
-It was therefore a natural progression for Chloe-Ann to incorporate this passion with her career ambitions and to focus her MSc project on diversity, equality, and inclusion in the legal sector.

 Chloe-Ann has continued to demonstrate this passion and is one of the founding members of Foot Anstey's Asian Connections group, which she continues to co-lead, providing an open platform for colleagues with links to Asian heritage to connect.
-Chloe-Ann truly understands how being part of a minority can bring additional challenges to pursuing a legal career; challenges which must be dismantled.
+She truly understands how being part of a minority can bring additional challenges to pursuing a legal career; challenges which must be dismantled.
 She believes mentorship schemes like this are a great way to achieve that.

-As a firm believer in 'you can't be what you can't see', Chloe-Ann Roberts-Hawkey is delighted to be joining The BAME Woman in Law team and is excited about working with women from underrepresented backgrounds to help them access this space - reshaping the future of the legal sector.
+As a firm believer in 'you can't be what you can't see', Chloe-Ann Roberts-Hawkey is delighted to be joining The BAME Woman in Law team and is excited about working with women from underrepresented backgrounds to help them access this space, reshaping the future of the legal sector.

 -